braze-inc/braze-docs/_docs/_hidden/private_betas/field_level_encryption.md

 ## Prerequisites

-To use field-level encryption, you must have access to AWS KMS to encrypt and hash email addresses **before** sending them to Braze.
+To use field-level encryption, you must have access to AWS KMS to [encrypt](https://docs.aws.amazon.com/kms/latest/APIReference/API_Encrypt.html) and [hash](https://docs.aws.amazon.com/kms/latest/APIReference/API_GenerateMac.html) email addresses **before** sending them to Braze.

 Follow these steps to set up your AWS secret key authentication method.

 1. To retrieve your access key ID and secret access key, [create an IAM user and administrators group in AWS with a permissions policy for AWS Key Management Service](https://docs.aws.amazon.com/IAM/latest/UserGuide/getting-set-up.html#create-an-admin).
+The [kms:Decrypt and kms:GenerateMac KMS permissions](https://docs.aws.amazon.com/kms/latest/developerguide/kms-api-permissions-reference.html).
 2. Select **Show User Security Credentials** to reveal your access key ID and secret access key.
 Note these credentials somewhere or select the **Download Credentials** button as you'll need to input these when connecting your AWS KMS keys.
-3. We recommend setting up KMS in the following AWS regions:
+3. We require setting up KMS in the following AWS regions:
     - **Braze US clusters:** `us-east-1`
     - **Braze EU clusters:** `eu-central-1`
 4. In AWS Key Management Service, create two keys and make sure that the IAM user is added in key usage permissions: